AGTTeam/AGTTSite/content/blog/0029.2022-02-16-kiragame-patch-release/en.md

 *   [Download the Patch](/kiragame)
 *   [Gameplay Demo](https://youtu.be/7sQBvrVN7Pk)

 **Love Death Note?**
 Why not also check out our English patch for the third DS game, [Spiraling Trap](/prologue)?
 Or, if you’re a Japanese translator, please consider [getting in touch with us](https://discord.gg/UUF7Zbm) to help bring a patch for the second game, Successors to L, to reality!

 **Have any questions or issues?**
 Please read the [Patch Guide](/kiragame/guide/nds) before asking!

 **Want to get in touch?**
-Join our [discord server](https://discord.gg/UUF7Zbm) to send us your questions, check out our other projects or even lend a hand in our mission to bring more anime games to the English-speaking fandom!
+Join our [Discord Server](https://discord.gg/UUF7Zbm) to send us your questions, check out our other projects or even lend a hand in our mission to bring more anime games to the English-speaking fandom!